Loading...

 Pair with Protein or Healthy Fats

-Accompany your fruit croissant with a source of protein or healthy fats, such as a handful of almonds, a slice of cheese, or a boiled egg.
-This can help slow down the absorption of sugars and reduce the spike.
+Add a source of protein or healthy fats, such as a handful of nuts, Greek yogurt, or a slice of cheese, to help slow down the absorption of sugar into your bloodstream.

 Opt for Whole Grains